Girls often compromise their dreams, accept that they must resign to fate, being born in a female body.

 The emphasis on being soft, gentle, and ladylike has discouraged them from developing their physical potential, or expressing anger or aggression in any active or physical way.
-Females have thus been trained to be good victims.
 (Searles and Follansbee, 1984)

 Leveraging existing infrastructure

-We work in partnership with government bodies to deliver our programs to students and teachers for sustained impact.
+We work in partnership with government education departments to deliver our programs to students and teachers within government schools for sustained impact.

 Partners and supporters